mikedelgaudio/tipsy/README.md

 - [x] EDIT_STOP Person
 - [x] Rename all dispatch functions with new naming scheme for clarity (Redux Hooks useDispatch/useSelector)
 - [x] Fix component re-render when only updating the total value, all item rows must render new values
+- [x] State to only be modified on save (not per char) however this could maybe be refactored

 ### Next steps

 - [ ] Fix error toast dismissed too early, need to useRef to specify which toast to remove from screen
-- [ ] Add error handling for invalid currency strings, this requires state to only be modified on save (not per char)
+- [ ] Add error handling for invalid currency strings

 ### Future ideas